tropicsquare/orshin-demo/README.md

 - Follow the [Bill of Materials](BOM.md) to acquire hardware needed for the complete demo setup.
 - Follow the [Interconnect guide](WIRING.md) to connect particular boards together.
-- Follow the [BlueBrothers guide](BB_BRINGUP.md) to enable secure communication between two RPis.
+- Follow the [BB-protocols guide](BB_BRINGUP.md) to enable secure communication between two RPis.
 - Follow:
   * [TROPIC01 guide](TROPIC01_BRINGUP.md) to configure both RPis with the TROPIC01 physical Secure Element,
   * or [ORSHIN Secure Channel guide](ORSHIN_SC_BRINGUP.md) to configure both RPis with the RISC-V-emulated Secure Element.